YenHub/list.quickdash.co.uk/readme.md

 For the front end, we `npm ci` before our `npm run build` to ensure better efficiency in the pipeline, and better dependency stability

-Long term, it would be desirable to implement caching of the npm modules too
+~~Long term, it would be desirable to implement caching of the npm modules too~~

+UPDATE: We're now using caching 😎

 ### Test